 The City's main method to ensure new development contributes to providing necessary infrastructure is through Development Cost Charges (DCC) which are fees paid on all new development.
-The City has two additional programs to raise funds from new development that can go towards various amenities that DCCs can not be spent on.
-Community Amenity Contributions (CAC) Density bonus is an optional contribution made by a developer when City Council approved additional density at the time of rezoning.
-These three funding sources are used to support renewing infrastructure and building communities amenities.
+The City has two additional programs to raise funds from new development that can go towards various amenities that DCCs cannot be spent on.
+Community Amenity Contributions (CAC) and Density bonus revenues are optional contributions made by a developer when City Council approves additional density at the time of rezoning.
+These three funding sources are used to support renewing infrastructure and building communities amenities, such as parks and community centres.

-Based on the development projections for the BLNP area as shown in tables 2-4, an estimated \$57 - 84 million in DCC revenue, \$17 - 25 million in CAC revenue, and \$47 - 57 million in Density Bonus revenue may be collected depending on the amount of development that occurs over the next 25 years.
+Based on the development projections for the BLNP area, an estimated \$57 - 84 million in DCC revenue, \$17 - 25 million in CAC revenue, and \$47 - 57 million in Density Bonus revenue may be collected depending on the amount of development that occurs over the next 25 years.